 A group of at least 22 Ceibeños came to the park to ensure that the design for a new square respects the existing greenery of the park.
 An environmental activist, and leader of the Ceibeños fight for their green heritage, Coni Lustenberger, said citizens should not lower their guard.
 She arrived with posters and tape to place in prominent areas, seeking to save the trees.
+To get them taken care of by professional find out here.

 Yesterday morning, representatives of City Hall met to address the issue.
 The deputy head of the Municipal Environmental Management, Óscar Montes, came with the architectural design drawings, and showed the Ceibeños present which trees they planned to cut.